Victor Berglund: North America

 The Boston Bruins drafted Berglund 195th overall in the seventh round in the 2017 NHL Entry Draft.

 On 5 April 2019, he made his North American professional debut with Boston's AHL affiliate, the Providence Bruins in a 8–6 win against the Bridgeport Sound Tigers, scoring his first AHL goal.
 The Bruins signed him to a three-year entry-level contract on 15 June 2020.

 For the 2020–21 season, the Bruins loaned Berglund to Luleå HF of the Swedish Hockey League, where he played 50 games with four goals and 17 assists.
 He returned to the Providence Bruins for the 2021–22 AHL season.

 Returning to the Providence Bruins to begin the 2022–23 season, Berglund appeared in just 5 regular season games through three months before he was placed on unconditional waivers by the Boston Bruins in order for a mutual termination of his contract on 8 December 2022.

 Return to Europe

 On 10 December 2022, Berglund returned to Europe and secured a contract for the remainder of the season with Finnish club, HIFK of the Liiga.

+At the conclusion of his short-term contract with HIFK, Berglund opted to continue in the Liiga, securing a two-year contract with Oulun Kärpät on 29 April 2023.
+In the midst of his final season under contract with Oulun in 2024–25, Berglund left following 17 appearances and returned to his original club, MoDo Hockey of the SHL, on an initial loan basis on 7 December 2024.

+Integrating within the MoDo blueline successfully, Berglund was later signed to a permanent contract with MoDo and later agreed to a two-year contract extension through 2027 on 11 February 2025.